aspol12-real/chip8-V2/README.md

-to compile on linux you must have raylib installed
+to compile on linux you must have raylib and make/g++ installed

 run `make`